rbowsley/lamplighthelp/source/31-1-0_Steps_to_created_a_campaign.markdown

 If this is a new role, or the first time you've carried out capability based applications, you'll need to create a set of questions that applicants need to complete to apply.
-To create or edit questions, go to admin > system admin > Manage {{recruiter{{ question sets.
+To create or edit questions, go to admin > system admin > Manage {{recruiter}} question sets.

 The following tips will help as you design your questions:

 - Look at the job description and person specification.
 For each capability point, consider whether you'll assess it in the application, interview, or both.
 - Think about the sorts of things that the successful candidate will have to do.
 They should be in the job description already.
 Now can you come up with a simplified version of that task that doesn't need a lot of explanation or background information?
 For example, if written skills  are important, you could ask them to write an email in a slightly tricky situation.
 - Aim for open questions.
 You may want to use select type fields for particular technical skills, but most should be text boxes.
 - If it doesn't relate to the job description, don't ask it.
 - Specify the closing date and explain that you'll keep to it.
 Avoid "rolling applications" or "may close early" - this could be discriminatory and is definitely unfair.
 - Don't ask them to do unpaid work for you.
 "Suggest a new marketing strategy" probably isn't appropriate.

 You can re-use Question Sets for {{recruiter}} campaigns, so if you've recruited for this role previously, you may want to update the questions rather than create a new set.